Fraser Island 184 000 hectares to explore

 The immense sand blows and coloured sands are part of the most extended and complete age sequence of coastal dune systems worldwide and are still evolving.

 They are a continuous record of climatic and sea-level changes over the last 700 000 years.

 The highest dunes on the island reach up to 240 metres above sea level.

 Popular Attractions on Fraser Island

-While driving along the beach there are enough places to pull over, Fraser offers a lot of great fishing spots (and there are amazing fresh water lakes to take a plunge.
+While driving along the beach, there are enough places to pull over.
+Fraser Island offers a lot of great fishing spots, and there are amazing freshwater lakes to take a plunge into.

 - Eli Creek

 - SS Maheno Shipwreck

 - The Champagne Pools